In the last few years it has become increasingly popular to film movies, TV series and music videos in Iceland.

 Fast and Furious 8, 2017

-And lastly we are looking forward to see this one.
-Coming out next year it is reported to have filmed speed chases on the frozen lake Mývatn and tanks driving on the streets of Akranes village.
+And lastly there is the latest instalment of the Fast and Furious franchise.
+It came out in 2017 and filmed speed chases on the frozen lake Mývatn and tanks driving on the streets of Akranes village.

 A few TV series have also been filmed in Iceland.
 Some entirely and others in some part.